Lead time may take up to 1 Week to ship while final assembly takes place.

 Quick Start Guide: https://drive.google.com/open?id=1fYJQO019DAMU50NfrHIOik-2jWZ5tgZ1

-– ACC Switch is a bonus accessory switch mounted to the screen that can be wired to any input.
+– ACC Display Switch is a bonus switch that the user can wire up to any input they like.

-– Joystick Mode sets what type of custom shifter is accepted as an input.
-4-way mode gives access to all gears separately in normal joysticks.
-RADesigns shifter requires 2-way support if used instead.
+– Alt Shifter Mode sets what type of custom shifter the Nifty Shifter will accept.
+4 Gear Mode gives access to all gears for normal joysticks or switched.
+RADesigns Rail Shifter requires 2-way support to be set if this will be used instead.

 – Plug-&-Play factory connectors for a No-Cut install